“As an artist you have to have authentic self and an authentic core, which is a channel for stories and for meaning.”

 For Ann-Marie, that baggage came in many shapes and sizes.
 Of course there was her family history, and her parents’ rejection of her as a lesbian, which she hadn’t fully explored in her writing (or her psyche).
 But there was also a more innate beast that needed to be tamed.
 And she did just that when she set to work on Adult Onset.

-“I couldn’t externalize the negativity, I had no external enemy anymore,” says Ann-Marie.
+“I couldn’t externalize the negativity; I had no external enemy anymore,” she says.
 “There was nothing standing in my way, and of course that’s when you understand that your own worst enemy lives inside your own head.
 So I was forced to come against not just my own worst critic but the destroyer within.
 That was really, really hard… That internal critic was pretty much laid bare by the time I came to Adult Onset, and I really wanted to write about what that was made of; you know, what are our own interior enemies made of?
 Let’s just get everybody to stand out from the bushes and look at all these supposed enemies.
 Who are they?
 Where do they come from? … It’s that dark voice that is authenticity, that says ‘This is the way out.’”

 From Fall On Your Knees: